 Student achievement ranks “average” among others states based on figures from the National Assessment of Educational Progress (NAEP), viewed as the nation’s record.

 In 2015, the state ranked 29th and 25th in fourth-grade and eighth-grade math, respectively.
 For reading in the same year for those students, it ranked 26th for fourth-graders and 18th for eighth-graders.

 “Putting it bluntly, despite a significant increase in state funding over the past 15 years, Maryland students still perform in the middle of the pack within the US, which is in the middle of the pack against the rest of the modern world,” according to the report.

-The report doesn’t address a few items such school construction, a question raised by Greenbelt Mayor Emmett Jordan.
+The report doesn’t address specifically how much money should go to rural or urban areas.
+It also didn’t mention school construction, a question raised by Greenbelt Mayor Emmett Jordan.

 “Our charge was operations and instruction, not bricks and mortar,” said Pinsky, who added a final report wouldn’t be completed until the fall.